1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ## PTFE Tube
 There are two PTFE tubes located at this machine:
-- a longer PTFE bowden tube which is located between the printehad and the filament runout sensor and
+- a longer PTFE bowden tube which is located between the printehad and the filament runout sensor, called "reverse bowden", and
-- a short PTFE tube inside of the heatbreak/hotend.
+- a short PTFE tube inside of the heatbreak/hotend, called "PTFE inliner".

 Both PTFE tubes have the outer diameter of ~4mm and the inner diameter of ~2mm as they're meant to be used for 1.75mm filament.